I remember the exact moment I told my little brother that Santa wasn’t real. (I know - I am a terrible human. Don’t judge me.)

 Now lets bring this back to stationery.

-Foiling is so on trend in the stationery world it is ridiculous!
-Lets not beat around the bush, having a foiled finish on your invitation suite can be expensive.
+Shiny foil on stationery is treatment on your invitation that will set your invitation suite apart!
+It's been on trend for a while now, but lets not beat around the bush, having a foiled finish on your invitation suite can be expensive!
 There's a reason for that.
 There foils and there are foils.
 There's the real Santa Claus, and the fake Santa Claus.

 I am definitely NOT a foiling expert by any means, but I do know the difference between the two main types of foiling so let me enlighten you.